witheej/devnotes/_drafts/asp-net-core-2-2-add-a-dbcontext.md

         }
     }

-Example appsettings.json connection string (the database it points to doesn't need to exist)
+Example appsettings.json connection string (the database it points to doesn't need to exist, but the connection string needs to exist for `Add-Migration` to work )

     "ConnectionStrings": {
         "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Database=_CHANGE_ME;Trusted_Connection=True;MultipleActiveResultSets=true"
      }

+TODO: Add-Migration

+TODO: Update-Database

+TODO: Initialization code, like seed data